A multiple-scales framework for branched channel filters: Introduction

 It is becoming vital to remove these fibres at the source of the discharge, \textit{i.e.,} from washing machine wastewater.
 Some conventional washing machines incorporate dead-end filters which are effective at removing microfibres but clog relatively quickly \citep{enten2020optimizing, akarsu2021removal}. \cite{enten2020optimizing} also examine periodic back-flushing through the dead-end filter to wash fibres off the surface and reduce the need for filter cleaning.
 However, consumers often postpone cleaning such filters for as long as possible, which results in the fluid bypassing the filter through the emergency overflow mechanism, thus negating the purpose of the filter.
 An alternative method for increasing the lifespan of a washing machine dead-end filter, being explored by Beko PLC, involves diverting as much water away from the dead-end filter as possible whilst retaining as many microfibre particles as possible flowing into the dead-end filter (see figure~\ref{fig:Ricochet}).

 Beko's prototype designs are motivated by a fluid--particle separation technique identified in manta ray fish, a type of suspension feeder, coining the term \emph{ricochet separation} \citep{MantaRayRicochetSeparation}.
 Within the manta ray's mouth, there is a gill-like pore structure resembling branched channels.
-Plankton-rich water flows over this structure, with clean water flowing through the pores while plankton collides with the rigid structure and ricochets back into the main free-stream flow above the pores, thus providing an efficient filtration mechanism. \citet{MantaRayRicochetSeparation} conclude that filtration efficiency increases for large-Reynolds number flows, and that particles much smaller than the size of the pores may be filtered, with increasing efficiency for increasing size.
+Plankton-rich water flows over this structure, with clean water flowing through the pores while plankton collide with the rigid structure and ricochet back into the main free-stream flow above the pores, thus providing an efficient filtration mechanism. \citet{MantaRayRicochetSeparation} conclude that filtration efficiency increases for large{high}-Reynolds-number flows, and that particles much smaller than the size of the pores may be filtered, with increasing efficiency for increasing size.
 They simulate a quasi-steady flow and model the particle dynamics using Newton's second law of motion, and compare the results with experiments.

 Beko believe that the ricochet method might be an excellent way for removal of a substantial amount of water whilst retaining microplastic particles, removing the challenge of constructing a device with pores sufficiently small to remove the particles via size exclusion.
-Their aim is to use ricochet separation prior to the dead-end filtration, to reduce the amount of water --- but not microfibres --- that flows into a dead-end filter --- a trade-off between maximising the flow and minimising the number of particles through the branched pore structure.
+Their aim is to use ricochet separation prior to the dead-end filtration, to reduce the amount of water --- but not microfibres --- that flows into a dead-end filter --- a trade-off between maximising the flow and minimising the number of particles through the branched channel structure.